talentplatforms/ropen_pi/README.md

 # RopenPi

+This is a fork of the [open-api-rswag gem](https://github.com/jdanielian/open-api-rswag).
+It's a good gem in an early development stage.
+The original [rswag](https://github.com/rswag/rswag) gem and the open api fork a have one thing in common: they do to much.

+There are easier ways to get an instance of the swagger ui running than building it as a rails engine.

+In future releases this gem will provide a basic example of how this will look like.

+In the mean time this will remain a WIP :)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/ropen_pi`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem